NSG650/NtDOOM/README.md

 [Kernel Drawing](https://github.com/Sentient111/KernelDrawing) for figuring out how to use win32k functions in a kernel driver

 [Pure Doom](https://github.com/Daivuk/PureDOOM) for providing the base for this doom port

+[Mattiwatti's pull request](https://github.com/NSG650/NtDOOM/pull/2) for improving the attaching and spoofing the kernel thread code!!
+Thank you so much!